HARSHCHITTORA/swiggy/README.md

-run npm install to install npm modules run npm start to run the project
+1.run npm install to install npm modules<br>
+2.run npm start to run the project